jarrettmeyer/jarrettmeyer.github.io/_posts/2017-09-02-encrypting-long-strings-in-sql-server.md

 ---
 title: "Encrypting Long Strings in SQL Server"
 layout: post
 date: 2017-09-02
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 Today, I ran into my first instance of encrypting a long - `varchar(max)` - string in SQL Server.
 This is a known problem, as encryption is limited to a single page (i.e. 8192 bytes).